wangby511/System-Design-Architecture-and-Infra/design-uber.md

 Drivers need to notify the service about their current location and their availability to pick passengers regularly.

-Passengers get to see all nearby available drivers.
+Passengers can **see all nearby available drivers.**

-Customer can request a ride; nearby drivers are notified that a customer is ready to be picked up.
+Customer can **request a ride** by entering pickup & drop-off location and the nearby drivers are notified that a customer is ready to be picked up.

+The driver can choose to **accept or ignore** this ride.

 Once a driver and a customer accept a ride, they share the same location until the trip finishes.

 Upon reaching the destination, the driver marks the request as complete to become available for the next ride.

+Generate the receipt and continue payment after the ride.

 Summary: request a ride, accept/reject the ride.

 ## Non-Functional Requirements

+Scalability

+Availability

 ## Capacity Estimation

 We have 300M customer and 1M drivers, with 1M daily active customers and 500K daily active drivers.

-We have 1M daily rides.
+We have 10M rides per day.
+About 100 rides per second.

 All active drivers notify their current location every three seconds.